 So, how exactly is an Ogura toast made?

 There are different variations of the Ogura Toast recipe.
 Some people put on the sweet bean paste first and then place a piece of butter on top to let it melt.
-Others serve the Ogura toast with some whipped cream on top, and again other coffee shops will sell you the toast in form of an Anko red bean sandwich, with the bean past between two slices of bread.
+Others serve the Ogura toast with some whipped cream on top, and again other coffee shops will sell you the toast in form of an anko red bean sandwich, with the bean past between two slices of bread.

 Ogura Toast is a Nagoya Morning Service Staple

-A development that happened in parallel to the creation of Ogura toast was the rise in popularity of what the people of Nagoya call a Nagoya Morning or Nagoya Morning Service the special breakfast in Nagoya.
+A development that happened around the same time as the creation of Ogura toast was the rise in popularity of “Nagoya Morning” or “Nagoya Morning Service,” the special breakfast in Nagoya.

 What does Ogura Toast Taste Like?